The Love I Saw in You Was Just a Mirage

 "The Love I Saw in You Was Just a Mirage" is a 1967 song recorded by the American R&B group The Miracles on Motown Records' Tamla label.
 Written by Miracles members Smokey Robinson and Marv Tarplin and produced by Robinson, it is noted for being the first single to bill the group as "Smokey Robinson" & the Miracles, a billing already present on the group's albums by this time.
-Miracles members Smokey Robinson and Pete Moore were the song's producers.
+Group members Smokey Robinson and Pete Moore were the song's producers.